-Swapping your home through Mutual exchange
+Swapping your home (mutual exchange)

-Registering with other councils
+Moving outside of Derby - Registering with other councils

 You can apply to get on the Housing Register of any council in the country, but each will have its own policy on allocating housing.
 Find out more from the council in the area you wish to move to.
 Visit the Gov.uk website to find contact details for all councils.